jackbaty/archive.baty.net/content/posts/2017/2017-07-30-notifications-a-tragedy-of-the-digital-commons-scott-belsky.md

-+++
+---
-date = "2017-05-28"
+date: "2017-05-28"
-slug = "notifications-a-tragedy-of-the-digital-commons-scott-belsky"
+slug: notifications-a-tragedy-of-the-digital-commons-scott-belsky
-title = "Notifications: A Tragedy Of the Digital Commons – Scott Belsky"
+title: 'Notifications: A Tragedy Of the Digital Commons – Scott Belsky'

-+++
+---

 [Scott Belsky][1]